arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/patch_update_document.md

-@startDocuBlock REST_DOCUMENT_REPLACE
+@startDocuBlock patch_update_document
-@brief replaces a document
+@brief updates a document

-@RESTHEADER{PUT /_api/document/{document-handle},Replace document}
+@RESTHEADER{PATCH /_api/document/{document-handle},Update document}

 @RESTALLBODYPARAM{document,json,required}
-A JSON representation of a single document.
+A JSON representation of a document update as an object.

 @RESTURLPARAMETERS